AgbaD/m-chess/README.md

 ```

 ## Requirements
-Opolo :mind-blown:
+Opolo :zap:

 ## Usage
-   - player 1 is white so player to is......indian :joke:
+   - player 1 is white so player to is......indian (joke) :neckbeard:
    - to move pieces
      - pb3 (pawn to b3). -For both players
    - "Q." represents player 2 (pieces with a period)
    - "B " represents player 1 (pieces white whitespace)

 ## issues
-   - moving the queen is just :angry:
+   - moving the queen is just :expressionless: